Hamza-Zaman/Hamza_Portfolio/README.md

 - I investigated why the average movie durations went down over a period of time.

-- This shows my skills of Exploratory Data Analysis, Data Visualization, and Data Storytelling.
+- This showed my skills of Exploratory Data Analysis, Data Visualization, and Data Storytelling.